Department of Correction

 Names of juvenile females admitted between 1936 and 1984 are not online for reasons of confidentiality.
 Researchers will need to contact the Indiana State Archives at firstname.lastname@example.org to determine if a record exists for girls admitted after 1935.

 The Indiana Women’s Prison opened in Indianapolis on October 8, 1873.
 The first seventeen inmates were brought from the State Prison South at Jeffersonville, where they had been housed in a separate wing from male inmates.
 Known initially as the Indiana Reformatory Institution for Women and Girls, the name changed in 1889 to the Reform School for Girls and Woman’s Prison.
-Ten years later the two departments were separated into the Industrial School for Girls and the Indiana Woman’s Prison.
-In 1907 juvenile female offenders were moved to the newly opened Indiana Girls’ School at Clermont and its space occupied by the Correctional Department of the Indiana Women’s Prison (IWP).
+Ten years later, the two departments were separated into the Industrial School for Girls and the Indiana Woman’s Prison.
+In 1907, juvenile female offenders were moved to the newly opened Indiana Girls’ School at Clermont and its space occupied by the Correctional Department of the Indiana Women’s Prison (IWP).
 To this department were committed women misdemeanants over the age of eighteen.
-(Male misdemeanants of age were sent to the State Farm.
-See below.)
 The Women’s Prison proper received women over eighteen convicted of a felony.

-A searchable database at the Indiana Digital Archives contains approximately 19,500 names of women committed to the Indiana Women’s Prison between 1873 and 1969.
-It was compiled from inmate record books kept by the IWP.
+The inmate record books dating from 1873 to 1969 have been indexed on the Indiana Digital Archives.
 Information entered in this database includes the prisoner’s name, race, county of conviction, crime, term of sentence and/or fine, sentence date, and the date(s) of discharge, parole, pardon, or death.
 When applicable, the notes field includes information on transfers to other institutions, aliases, maiden/married names, escapes, and previous convictions or paroles.

 The inmate record books also contain family history and other information not included in this database because of space limitations.
 Additionally, there are admission cards, commitment papers, prisoner packets, occasional photographs, and other records for some prisoners.
 Researchers should contact the Indiana State Archives at email@example.com to learn what records are available on an inmate and to order reproductions of documents.